aws-samples/aws-data-mesh-utils/README.md

 ### Step 1.0 - Install the Data Mesh

 To start using Data Mesh Utils, you must first configure an AWS Account to act as the data mesh account.
-We recommend one data mesh account per AWS Region, keeping regional catalogs separated to support data residency requirements.
-However, you may choose to only have a single data mesh account for your entire business.
+Today, due to how Lake Formation manages Resource Links, you must have a single data mesh account per region where you want to share data.
+In future we'll look to support multi-region sharing.

 Installing the Data Mesh Utility functions must be run as 1/an AWS Administrative account, which 2/has Lake Formation Data Lake Admin permissions granted.
 This activity will only be done once.
 When you have granted the needed permissions, run the Data Mesh Installer with: